kmunozforti/AutoSpectral/README.md

 222442/A/21/Z and UKRI Proactive Vaccinology Award, MR/Y004450/1 (IMMPROVE).

-AutoSpectral is provided under a GPL3 licence for academic use.
-If you wish to use AutoSpectral in a non-academic setting, please contact Adrian Liston regarding licencing options.
+AutoSpectral is provided under an AGPL3 licence.

 ## Installation